 -

-On the movement of support points along a helical line on a rough surface (On the theory of a spiral separator)
+On the motion of a heavy point along a helical line on a rough surface ( Toward a theory of the spiral separator)

 - Authors: